Alexhuszagh/rust-lexical/lexical-core/README.md

     <blockquote>By default, lexical uses round-nearest, tie-even for float rounding (recommended by IEE754).</blockquote>
 - **ryu** Use dtolnay's [ryu](https://github.com/dtolnay/ryu/) library for float-to-string conversions.
     <blockquote>Enabled by default, and may be turned off by setting <code>default-features = false</code>.
 Ryu is ~2x as fast as other float formatters.</blockquote>
+- **no_alloc** Do not use a system allocator.
+    <blockquote>Enabled by default, and may be turned off by setting <code>default-features = false</code>.
+If the feature is turned off, storage for arbitrary-precision arithmetic will use dynamically-allocated memory rather than the stack.</blockquote>

 ## Format